charliecog/boxCheckout/README.md

 ## API ENDPOINTS (ROUTES)

 For testing API endpoints [Postman](https://www.getpostman.com/) is recommended.
-It should bypass any cross origin request issues you may find.
+It should bypass any cross origin request issues you may find when testing.

 **Get all boxes**
 ----